-and assuming that constants b and d, the values for the passive elements (R_1 through R_5), and the values for the independent sources (v_a and i_b) are known,
+and assuming that constants b and d, the values for the passive elements (R_1 through R_4), and the values for the independent sources (i_a and v_b) are known,

 - (1) Clearly demonstrate the use of the Node Voltage Method in labeling unknowns for the circuit and in determining a complete set of linearly independent equations that could be used to solve for these unknowns.
-List the set of unknowns you believe your equations will find.
-Clearly label the circuit above and then put the list of unknowns and the equations on the following page in the box provided.

-- (2) Assuming you are able to solve for those unknowns, write expressions for the following.
-Put your expressions and any work done in the box below the expression.
+Clearly label the circuit and then write the list of unknowns and the equations needed to solve them. - (2) Assuming you are able to solve for those unknowns, write expressions for the following:

-- $p{\text{abs},R_1} =$

-- $p{\text{del,CCCS}} =$

-- $p{\text{del},\text{VCVS}} =$